-1. Awareness workshops for human resources managers

-2. Awareness workshops for heads of human resources departments

-3. Coordinating with public administration institute to embed the code of conduct inclusions in the training courses for middle and top management, in addition to new employees.
+- 1. Awareness workshops for human resources managers - 2.
+Awareness workshops for heads of human resources departments - 3.
+Coordinating with public administration institute to embed the code of conduct inclusions in the training courses for middle and top management, in addition to new employees.

-Start date: First quarter 2014 End date: Third quarter 2014
+End date: Third quarter 2014